Mojdehh/smart-to-do-list/README.md

 # Smart List

 Smart List is an app that auto sorts list items using api calls and a custom sorting algorithm.
-Built with Express.js, SASS, jQuery, EJS, Ajax Google Books API, IMDB API, and Yelp API.
+Built with Express.js, SASS, jQuery, EJS, Ajax, Google Books API, IMDB API, and Yelp API.

 ---